Tyrubias/Tyrubias/README.md

 ### ⚡ A little about me...

-- I'm passionate about health-related data science, full stack development, and automation.
+- I'm passionate about data science, full stack development, and machine learning.
 - As a junior at Rice, I'm majoring in Computer Science and Statistics and minoring in Biochemistry.
 - Besides coding, I love hip hop and Korean pop dancing, rock climbing, and reading.
 - I'm the team manager for [BASYK](https://www.youtube.com/user/BASYKrice), a dance club at Rice.